10-menachi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 of a number

 ### 6-abs.c
 contains a function that computes the absolute value of an integer

+### 7-print_last_digit.c
+contains a function that prints the last digit of a number